hlaineka/weather-app/README.md

 ### How to run the project?

 1. Install node packages `npm i`
-1. Run tests `npm run test`
+2. Run tests `npm run test`.
+If the snapshots do not match, run `npm run test:update`
-1. Start the development server `npm run start`
+3. Start the development server `npm run start`

 ## End-to-end tests